 Some of your parents might be worrying because you want to go to a liberal arts school.
 “How are you going to get a job with a Liberal Arts degree?” they might ask.
 “Being a Business major is a surefire way to land a job, right?
 Or in some niche fields like Computer Science?”

 As a fun fact, the sciences are generally included in Liberal Arts fields.
-Many schools actually call the department Liberal Arts and Sciences.
+Many schools actually call the department of Liberal Arts and Sciences.
 There is often confusion in what counts as Liberal Arts and what counts as Humanities, as explained in depth here.
 Fields such as Physics, Math, Statistics, Chemistry, and Computer Sciences are included in Liberal Arts, as are social sciences such as Psychology and Sociology.
-So maybe a Liberal Arts degree isn’t as scary as some parents seems to think it is.
-Maybe it’s the Humanities (English, Theatre, Communication, Art, ect.) that has people worried.
+So maybe a Liberal Arts degree isn’t as scary as some parents seem to think it is.
+Maybe it’s the Humanities (English, Theatre, Communication, Art, etc.) that has people worried.
 As someone who majored in Psychology as well as English, no one ever questioned my ability to get a job within the Psychology field.
 However, whenever I said I didn’t want to be an English teacher, people were flabbergasted.
 “What else can you do with an English degree?”

 Just because someone gets a business degree does not automatically mean that they have a job.
 They have to go through the hiring process just like everyone else.
 And there are some things that Liberal Arts majors have that technical fields don’t.